×

 We asked people if there is a lot of crime.
 They answered:

 "Funchal, the capital city of Madeira, Portugal, is generally considered to be a safe destination for tourists and locals alike.
 While there is some crime, it is typically low in comparison to other major cities.
 Petty crimes such as pickpocketing and theft can occur, particularly in crowded tourist areas, but violent crime is relatively rare.
 Visitors are advised to take standard precautions, such as keeping personal belongings secure and being aware of their surroundings, to minimize the risk of becoming a victim of crime.
-Overall, Funchal is a relatively safe city with a low crime rate," commented one expat who made the move to Funchal.
+Overall, Funchal is a relatively safe city with a low crime rate," said one expat in Funchal.

 Is there a lot of diversity?
 Are people in Funchal accepting of differences?